andyfitzsuse/andyfitz.github.io/guide.md

 I’m good at identifying where technology can solve a given problem.
 That’s broad but so is technology, and so are problems.
 My strength is letting value lead the way and connecting vast moving pieces, talented collaborators, and winning buy-in by directly contributing.
-This extends specifically to prototyping, proof of concepts, pitches, and decisions regarding investment.

 I’m well versed in communicating complex ideas visually and through storytelling.
 These skills help me share a vision with a wider audience and win customers or contributors.

-I'm very capable at marrying heuristic needs to aesthetic opportunities in real deliverables.
+I'm very capable at realising heuristic and aesthetic opportunities in deliverables.
 To me this is <a href="/posts/my-mantra/" target="_blabk">doing justice to good work</a>.
 * Solving big problems with fantastic experiences.
 * Creating outstanding engagement with measurable outcomes.